Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 	_Enabling migrations_

-	The Enable-Migration command creates the **Migration** folder, which contains a script to initialize the database.
+	The Enable-Migration command creates the **Migrations** folder, which contains a script to initialize the database.

 	![Migrations folder](images/migrations-folder.png?raw=true "Migrations folder")

 	_Migrations folder_

-1. Open the **Configuration.cs** file in the Migrations folders.
+1. Open the **Configuration.cs** file in the Migrations folder.
 Locate the class constructor and change the **AutomaticMigrationsEnabled* value to _true_.

 	<!-- mark:3 -->
 	````C#